Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > GitHub's preview will show blockquoted text in gray and with a bar in the margin, but CSS styling will remove that on the web page.

 ###Lists (- and N.)
-Precede each item in a bulleted list with a hyphen and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
+Precede each itdashin a bulleted list with a hyphen and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
 Be sure to follow the hyphen or "N." with a space.

 If all or most of the listed items are very short, don't separate them with blank lines, as illustrated here: